 For most buyers, a visual inspection of a car’s paint finish will be sufficient.

 Over time you will get better and better at visually-assessing the finish of a car’s paintwork, both from a distance and up close.
+This is a skill well worth learning so you can find the best possible car for your money, and also spot obvious accident damage, repairs etc.

 However, if you want to have the best possible insight into the quality of the paintwork on a prospective purchase (or you want to assess the work that has been completed on a car you already own) then it’s well worth investing in a paint thickness tool.